vdclab/vdclab-wiki/MBGD.md

 - some downloadable tools available.

 ## Ease of use
-Requieres some training on the tools before mastering it plainly.
+Requires some training on the tools before mastering them.

 ## Citations